Current TOD studies

 MN United MLS Stadium and surrounding mixed-use development

-Construction is underway on a new Major League Soccer stadium on land owned by Metro Transit at 400 Snelling Avenue North in St. Paul.
+Construction is complete on the new Major League Soccer stadium on land owned by Metro Transit at 400 Snelling Avenue North in St. Paul.
 Metro Transit made the site available for the stadium through a long-term ground lease to the City of St. Paul.
-The City anticipates additional development surrounding the stadium, all of which will be served by the METRO Green Line, A Line rapid bus and local bus service.
-Stadium construction began in 2017 and is expected to open in 2019.
+Work is underway to facilitate additional development surrounding the stadium, all of which will be served by the METRO Green Line, A Line rapid bus and local bus service.

 More information is available on the City of St. Paul website.